Crochet short courses for Beginners and Improvers

-In the first class you’ll learn how to hold the crochet hook and yarn whilst practicing double crochet stitches.
+In the first class, you’ll learn how to hold the crochet hook and yarn whilst practising double crochet stitches.
 This isn’t easy for a beginner; gradually your fingers will cooperate and you’ll be crocheting!
 Then, you’ll start a new sample by crocheting a foundation chain and working double crochet stitches into the chain.
 This is fiddly for beginners, but it will be easier because you have already learnt to do double crochet.
 You’ll practice making foundation chains and double crochet stitches for homework.

-In the second class you’ll learn treble crochet.
+In the second class, you’ll learn treble crochet.
 You’ll pick up this new stitch quicker because you learnt to hold the hook and yarn last week.
 Then you’ll use chain and treble crochet stitches to make your first granny square.
 As you do so, you’ll learn some abbreviations used for crochet instructions and symbols used in crochet charts.
 You’ll make more granny squares for homework ready for your next class.

 In the final class, you’ll join your granny squares together and add a simple border to make a doll’s blanket.
-This is a great place to finish the beginners’ crochet course, because if you know how to make and join granny squares you can go away and make cushion covers, bags, scarves and throws: anything that is made up of squares!
+This is a great place to finish the beginners’ crochet course because if you know how to make and join granny squares you can go away and make cushion covers, bags, scarves, and throws – anything that is made up of squares!

 “Absolutely loved doing these classes.
 From a complete beginner to being able to do Granny Squares!”